OSGConnect/connectbook/admin/user-login-project-manual.md

 Again, any sync command will wait for the lock in this way.
 To prevent a command from waiting, use the `--nowait` (or `--nw`) option.
 If the lock is unavailable, `gosync` will exit right away without doing whatever you asked it to do.

 # Welcome message
-This is a boiler plate message send to the new users.
+This is a boiler plate message communicated to the new user.

 Hi

 Welcome to OSG Connect.
 I've activated your account in OSG Connect.
 You'll be able to log in using SSH to login.osgconnect.net.